-Molecular markers of desired traits in genes — identifying targeted novel or superior traits in plants — have since the human genome mapping in 1990 played a huge role in fast-tracking crop development.
+Molecular markers of desired traits in genes — identifying targeted novel or superior traits in plants — have played a huge role in fast-tracking crop development since the human genome mapping started in 1990.

 Such desired genes – disease resistance or high yield, for example– are inserted into the “transformed” crop.